Hotel Commonwealth – Kenmore Square, Boston, MA

 As the official hotel of the Boston Red Sox, I fully expected a traditional Boston style hotel, but that’s not what Hotel Commonwealth is like at all.
 With 245 guest rooms and suites, Hotel Commonwealth is what modern luxury hotels in Boston strive to be like.
 Below is a virtual walk through of Hotel Commonwealth and its 2014-15 expansion and renovation.

-Hotel Commonwealth‘s renovation and expansion included a redesign of the original guest rooms, an additional 96 new guest rooms including a few new theme suites, renovation of the meeting spaces, and creation of an outdoor terrace facing Fenway Park.
+Hotel Commonwealth‘s renovation and expansion included a redesign of the original guest rooms, an additional 96 new guest rooms including a few new theme suites, renovation of the meeting spaces (with a potential custom chandelier being installed), and creation of an outdoor terrace facing Fenway Park.
 But probably one of the most exciting additions to the hotel is the two room, top floor Fenway Park Suite with Balcony, which includes memorabilia, direct views of Fenway Park, and a large walk out balcony with original Fenway Park seats.
 Go Sox!

-The hotel lobby underwent a four month long and $1 million redesign that turned it into so much more than a lobby.
+The hotel lobby underwent a four month long and $1 million redesign that turned it into so much more than a lobby (I cna’t help thinking they must have had to make use of a fair few skip bins sydney to get all the waste taken care of during the renovation).
 The check in process is more intimate than how most hotels operate with two lower front desks, which allows for a more relaxed and less formal check in.
 My check in was completely effortless and I felt like I was being welcomed into someone’s home and not a cold and sterile hotel environment.

 This area is warm and inviting and after checking in this space allows you to linger and meet friends, enjoy a drink, or sit and read in the comfortable seating.